Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Conclusions

 We conclude by observing that the time-honoured `perturbative QCD convoluted with a simple non-perturbative function', that has served us well up to NLO+NLL accuracy, appears to be challenged by the upgrade to NNLO+NNLL accuracy.
 The upgrade to a higher perturbative level leads to larger sensitivity to the details of the regularisation at the boundary with non-perturbative phenomena, largely washing out -- at the phenomenological level and especially for charm and bottom quarks -- any gain that one may have hoped to glean from the higher perturbative accuracy.
 We find it likely that the achievement of a really improved theoretical predictivity will necessitate a more thorough study and modeling of the interface between perturbative and non-perturbative regions.

 \acknowledgments{We would like to thank Emanuele Bagnaschi, Gennaro Corcella, Thomas Gehrmann, Simone Marzani and Sven Moch for useful discussions during the course of this work.
 We are indebted to Sven Moch and Daniel De~Florian for providing us with the Form and Fortran implementations of the NNLO contribution to the $e^+e^-$ coefficient functions, and to Fabio Maltoni, Giovanni Ridolfi, Maria Ubiali and Marco Zaro for providing us with the Fortran implementation of the Mellin transforms of the initial conditions, and for discussions and comparisons with our results.
 Discussions with Valerio Bertone on the usage of MELA are also gratefully acknowledged.
-LB's work has received funding from the Swiss National Science Foundation (SNF) under contract 200020-204200.}
+We also thank the anonymous referee for many detailed and useful comments.
+LB's work has received funding from the Swiss National Science Foundation (SNF) under contract 200020-204200.
+The work of GS is partially supported by MIUR through the FARE grant R18ZRBEAFC.}